ralphjsmit/filament/packages/schemas/docs/02-forms/01-overview.md

 ## Overview

 Form field classes can be found in the `Filament\Form\Components` namespace.
+They reside within the schema array of components.

 Fields may be created using the static `make()` method, passing its unique name.
 Usually, the name of a field corresponds to the name of an attribute on an Eloquent model: